keeganpaleshi/RMTest/README.md

 command line) instead raises a ``RuntimeError`` as soon as the matrix is found to be non-positive definite.

+### Invalid fits

+When ``fit_valid`` is ``False`` the analysis hides model overlays in plots and avoids extrapolating the derived numbers.

 ## Configuration

-The parser is case sensitive, so all keys in `config.yaml` should be lowercase.
+This pipeline relies on a single `config.yaml` only.
+The parser is case sensitive, so all keys in this file should be lowercase.
 Mixed-case names from older files remain supported for backward compatibility but are deprecated.
-If `--config` is not supplied, `analyze.py` automatically looks for a `config.yaml` file in the same directory as the script.
+If `--config` is not supplied, `analyze.py` automatically looks for `config.yaml` in the same directory as the script.

 Important toggles include: